javierlinked/ticketchain/README.md

 - [ ] evaluate gas optimizations
 - [ ] Change UI to React
 - [ ] Add UI for pausable
-- [ ] Add a list for onwed tokens both for owner and for others.
+- [ ] Add a list for minted tokens and balance for contract owner.

 ## Project requirements: